tsabkuro/Finance-Tracker/README.md

 - Cost set to 90.22 of product account - Date: 2002-11-1 Amount: 1Cost: 90.22
 - Wed Nov 24 14:38:01 PST 2021
 - Removed product account - Date: 2002-11-1 Amount: 1 Cost: 90.22

+## Phase 4: Task 3
+My class diagram is very concise and clear, and thus I do not think any refactoring is necessary to improve the design